 About the area

 Situated in a tranquil rural setting with stunning views over the Camel Valley and surrounding countryside, you can really get away from it all here at Trenarlett and truly relax.
-We really have the best of both worlds, set in such a beautiful and quiet spot, and with that 'off the beaten track' feel, yet we are very easy to get to, being less than 4 miles from both the A30 and A39, and are well placed for visiting all that Cornwall has to offer.
+We really have the best of both worlds, set in such a beautiful and quiet spot, and with that 'off the beaten track' feel, yet we are very easy to get to.
+Being less than 4 miles from both the A30 and A39 provides quick and easy access to all directions so we are well placed for visiting all that Cornwall has to offer.
 Daisy's Cottage is just a short distance away up the valley in a similar peaceful farm hamlet setting.

 The wilds of Bodmin Moor are on the doorstep for lovely walks, as are miles of quiet lanes and countryside, and we have three pretty villages (St Tudy, Blisland and St Breward) all within 2 miles, each with great local pubs and village shops for your day to day needs.
 Walking and salmon & trout fishing may be available on our banks by arrangement in season (you will need a rod license) and there is an excellent riding stables nearby with hacking straight out onto the Moor for both beginners and experienced rides.